izzypt/Inception/README.md

 # Benefit of Docker over VM

+Docker containers and virtual machines are both ways of deploying applications inside environments that are isolated from the underlying hardware:
+ - The chief difference is the level of isolation.

-Because Docker containers share many of their resources with the host system, they require fewer things to be installed in order to run.
+Docker containers share many of their resources with the host system, they require fewer things to be installed in order to run.

+Containers share the same kernel on the same host.
+As a result, processes running inside containers are visible from the host system (given enough privileges for listing all).

 Compared to a virtual machine, a container typically takes up less space and consumes less RAM and CPU time

+In contrast, with a virtual machine, everything running inside the VM is independent of the host operating system, or hypervisor.

 # What is an image?